Nyapal/string_library/README.md

 ## Camel Case
 `str.camelCase()` lowercases the first character of the first word.
 Then uppercases the first character of all other words, and removes all spaces.

-## shift
+## Shift
-This method will take the first character of a string and move to the end of a string.
-Optional: second parameter that sets the number of characters to shift.
+`str.shift()` takes the first character of a string and moves it to the end of the string.
+Optional second parameter that sets the number of characters to shift.

-## makeHashTag(str)
+## Hash Tag
-This function should convert the given string to a hash tag.
-A hash tag begins with # and no spaces.
-Each word in the phrase begins with an uppercase letter.
-If the given string has more than three words pick the three longest and make the hash tag from those.
+`str.makeHashTag()` converts the given string to a hash tag.
+If the given string has more than three words the three longest will make the hash tag.

-## isEmpty(str)
+## Empty
-Returns true if the given string is empty or contains only whitespace.
-White space includes: spaces, line returns, and tabs.
+`str.isEmpty()` returns true if the given string is empty or contains only whitespace.

 ###### FEW 2.1 ~ Assignment 1